BELOW ARE SOME TIPS TO HELP YOU PASS YOUR ICBC ROAD TEST

 -

-360-degree check: Prior to changing directions, leaving and re-entering traffic, or changing gears
+360-degree check: Prior to changing directions, leaving and re-entering traffic, or changing gears (reverse or drive).

 -